Filter Options

 How much does a Namib-Naukluft budget trip cost?

-“Costs vary greatly and when you’re planning your holiday, you will find lots of different prices when choosing between the many tours and packages on offer.
+“Costs vary greatly, and when planning your holiday, you’ll find a wide range of prices among the many tours and packages available.
 That said, as a starting point, you can expect to pay at least US$150 to US$175 per person per day.
-Whether or not that sounds affordable to you, remember that this cost for a group safari should include a guide, driver, vehicle, meals, water and some drinks, park entry fees, guided game drives and accommodation (including camping equipment).
+Whether or not that sounds affordable to you, remember that this cost for a group safari should include a guide, driver, vehicle, meals, water and some drinks, park entry fees, guided game drives and accommodations (including camping equipment).
 It may or may not include transfers at the beginning or end of your trip.
 If you’re on a self-drive safari, the quoted prices won’t include a guide or a driver, and you will be expected to pay for your own food and other supplies, as well as fuel.
-It should include the cost of any accommodation (e.g. campsites).
+It should include the cost of any accommodations (e.g. campsites).
 Always ask your operator what is and what isn’t included in any prices quoted to you.
 There’s nothing worse than finding a nasty surprise when it comes time to pay.”

 6